OfficeDev/office-js-docs-pr/docs/outlook/append-on-send.md

 - The string to be prepended or appended must not exceed 5,000 characters.

-- HTML can't be prepended or appended to a plain text message or appointment body.
-Conversely, plain text can be added to an HTML message or appointment body.
+- HTML can't be prepended or appended to a plain text body of a message or appointment.
+Conversely, plain text can be added to an HTML-formatted body of a message or appointment.

-- Any formatting applied to prepended or appended content doesn't affect the style of the non-inserted body text.
+- Any formatting applied to prepended or appended content doesn't affect the style of the rest of the mail item's body.

 - Prepend-on-send and append-on-send can't be implemented in the same add-in that implements the [on-send feature](outlook-on-send-addins.md).
 As an alternative, consider implementing [Smart Alerts](smart-alerts-onmessagesend-walkthrough.md) instead.

 - When implementing Smart Alerts in the same add-in, the prepend-on-send and append-on-send operations occur before the `OnMessageSend` and `OnAppointmentSend` event handler operations.

-- If multiple active add-ins use prepend-on-send or append-on-send, the order of the content to be inserted depends on the order by which the add-in ran.
+- If multiple active add-ins use prepend-on-send or append-on-send, the order of the content to be inserted depends on the order in which the add-in ran.
 For prepend-on-send, the content of the add-in that runs last appears at the top of the mail item above the previously prepended content.
 For append-on-send, the content of the add-in that runs last appears at the bottom of the mail item below the previously appended content.

 - Delegate and shared mailbox scenarios are supported as long as the add-in that implements prepend-on-send or append-on-send is enabled on the shared mailbox or delegator's account.